Helena Bonham Carter Named To Holocaust Commission

 Helena Bonham Carter is set to join a number of top British politicians on a new government panel aiming to educate future generations about the Holocaust.

-The British actress, whose grandfather Eduardo Propper de Callejon helped save hundreds of Jews during World War II, has been appointed to the British Holocaust Commission by U.K. Prime Minister David Cameron.
+The British actress, whose grandfather Eduardo Propper de Callejon helped save hundreds of Jews during the second World War, has been appointed to the British Holocaust Commission by U.K. Prime Minister David Cameron.

 She will be joined on the panel by politicians and a senior Rabbi to investigate ways to educate young Britons about the horrors of the 1940s genocide by Nazi Germany.